localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 ### Configuration
 To configure LocalStack use the `environment` key on the job level or a shell command, where the latter takes higher precedence.

-Read more about the config options of LocalStack [here](/references/configuration/).
+Read more about the [configuration options](/references/configuration/) of LocalStack.

 #### Job level
 ```yaml